|User Terms of Service||Subscriber Agreement||Acceptable Use||Data Processing Agreement||Subprocessors|

 Clause 12: Obligation after the termination of personal data-processing services

 a.
-Data importer agrees that the data exporter will fulfil its obligation to return or destroy all the personal data on the termination of the provision of data-processing services by complying with the ‘Deletion or Return of Personal Data’ section of the DPA.
+Data importer agrees that the data exporter will fulfill its obligation to return or destroy all the personal data on the termination of the provision of data-processing services by complying with the ‘Deletion or Return of Personal Data’ section of the DPA.

 Authorized Signature ____________________

 Authorized Signature ___________________________________